 Reading stats

-Tome's stats screens are built from real session data — every minute logged by the web reader and every session the TomeSync KOReader plugin reports.
+Tome's stats are built from real session data — every minute logged by the web reader and every session the TomeSync KOReader plugin reports.
 No estimates from page counts, no fudge factors, no guessing.
 If a chart is empty, it's because the data isn't there yet.

 Where the data comes from